SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/GuidedTour/GuidedTour.md

 which lets the operations run at the same time.
-Because you still need to wait for the operation to finish before you can use the value it returns, you write `await` when you use that constant.
+Because you still need to wait for the operation to finish before you can use the value it returns, you write `await` when you read that constant's value.

 ```swift
 async let cookies = makeCookies()